Aggie Bonfire: Bonfire Memorial

-Continuation: Student Bonfire
+Student Bonfire

 Shortly after the university officially cancelled Bonfire, students began planning an unofficial bonfire for November 2002.
 Known as the "Unity Project", it became the first unofficial Bonfire since the 1930s.
 This fire consisted of three piles of wood, with the center stack being 35 ft high.
 Despite a lack of official advertisement, over one thousand spectators attended.

 The following year, the unofficial event was rebranded Student Bonfire.
 Now a 501(c)(3) nonprofit organization, Student Bonfire has official bylaws and a Board of Directors comprising former students.
 The bylaws specify the design that must be used each year, and no changes have been permitted since the first burn in 2003.
 This design, based on the recommendation of the 2002 university task force and approved by a structural engineer, results in a Bonfire less than half the size of those from the 1960s.
 In a departure from previous practice, every log in the stack touches the ground.
 To maintain the traditional wedding-cake design, the logs are cut to different heights, with the tallest set reaching 32 ft high.
 The lowered height eliminates the need for a spliced center pole.
 Instead, a single utility pole, sunk 15 ft into the ground, serves as the center pole.
 As in the pre-1999 versions of Bonfire, each log is tied to the log next to it with baling wire.
 To further fortify the structure, aircraft-grade steel cable is wrapped around each tier.
 For added support, four 24 ft poles are spaced evenly around the stack and then bolted to the 45 ft center pole, each with a steel pipe.
 These poles are known as Windle-sticks, after Levi Windle, a staunch supporter of Student Bonfire who died in an unrelated accident in 2003.

 The Board changed or eliminated many of the minor traditions that had proliferated during Aggie Bonfire, primarily for safety reasons.
 Alcohol is prohibited, and hazing has been banned.
 The Bonfire leadership structure has remained in place, although in 2014 only 10 of the 26 dorms were represented by Bonfire crews.
 Attendance for Student Bonfire ranges from 8,000 to 15,000 people and the event is held in Brazos County or one of the surrounding counties.

 The 2013 Student Bonfire attracted 12,000 people, despite being postponed until January due to flooding.
-There was a virtual Burn in 2020 due to the COVID-19 Pandemic, and the only persons allowed to attend in-person were those that built it.
-In 2022 the stack site was moved up the road, but the new site was located on a flood plain.
+There was a virtual Burn in 2020 due to the COVID-19 pandemic, and the only persons allowed to attend in-person were those that built it.
+In 2022, the stack site was moved up the road, but the new site was located on a flood plain.
 Frequent rain during Stack season causing deep mud at the site, and forecasted rain for Burn night, forced Burn to be delayed to January 2023.

+In July 2025, Student Bonfire leadership and members responded to the Kerr County floods.
+On October 9, 2025, the College Station City Council declared the same date to be "Bonfire Day," to recognize the group's efforts in Kerr County.